usemytools/Docs/en/smart-borewell-motor-controller/user-guide/device-installation.md

 Smart BoreWell Motor Controller and timer installation is very easy.
 It is just like plug and play installation.

-Following is the device installation diagram of Smart Motor Controller and timer v2.0.
+Following is the device installation diagram of Smart BoreWell Motor Controller and timer v2.0.

-{{< figure src="../smart-motor-controller-hardware-installation-v20.jpg" >}}
+{{< figure src="../smart-borewell-motor-controller-hardware-installation-v20.jpg" >}}

 ## Smart BoreWell Motor Controller - Device Installation v1.0 ##

 Smart BoreWell Motor Controller and timer installation is very easy.
 It is just like plug and play installation.

-Following is the device installation diagram of Smart Motor and timer v1.0.
+Following is the device installation diagram of Smart BoreWell Motor and timer v1.0.

-{{< figure src="../smart-motor-controller-hardware-installation-v10.jpg" >}}
+{{< figure src="../smart-borewell-motor-controller-hardware-installation-v10.jpg" >}}